2.2s: which employers accept them in construction, civil engineering and quantity surveying?

-- any online or in-person events or initiatives that you have taken part of as part of your course outside of it
+- any online or in-person events, initiatives or projects that you have taken part of as part of your studies or outside of them.

-- being a member of, and active participant in, professional bodies or industry-related student societies, eg your civil engineering society
+- being a member of (and active participant in) professional bodies or industry-related student societies, eg your university’s civil engineering society.

 - any research projects or reading you’ve done as part of your course, for example into the latest technologies.

-Even if a piece of work experience or an extracurricular activity doesn’t seem relevant to the construction industry at all, the chances are it will be more relevant than you think.
-For example, if you shelf-stacked at a supermarket, you would have multi-tasked when interrupted by customers with enquiries and when working on site you will need to multi-task when faced with interruptions and unexpected events.
-Identify and make the most of these points of similarity.
+Plus, even if a piece of work experience or an extracurricular activity doesn’t seem relevant to the construction industry at all, the chances are it will be more relevant than you think.
+For example, if you shelf-stacked at a supermarket, you would have multi-tasked when interrupted by customers with enquiries.
+When working on a construction site you will need to demonstrate similar skills.
+Identify and make the most of these points of similarity in your application.

 Impress through research and being specific